 We quickly said our goodbyes and I started to run through the rooms of the palace, looking for a way out.
 But how does one make it out of a labyrinth when one is in a hurry?
 I do not wish that even on my worst enemy!
 I went upstairs, down corridors, stopped on landings to get my bearings, down more stairs, and I was in a state of panic.
 Finally, I made my way onto an outer courtyard that looked upon a hill, saw the ticket kiosk, and headed in that direction.
 Fortunately, the taxi driver I'd hired was still there, talking to the guard.

 "Please take me back to the harbour quickly, to the pier where the cruise ships are moored."

-I could not remember exactly where I was anymore and where I was going to, but my Cretan taxi driver, started racing through the streets, horn honking, even when it was completely unnecessary, and he got me to the cruise ship that was set to depart in less than a quarter of an hour!
+I could not remember exactly where I was anymore and where I was going to, but my Cretan taxi driver, a robust young man, started racing through the roads, horn honking, even when it was completely unnecessary, and he got me to the cruise ship that was set to depart in less than a quarter of an hour!

 "Madame, would you like a glass of champagne?" a waiter asked me, as I sank into a deep armchair on the deck and gazed out at Koules, the Venetian fortress of Heraklion, which the sun was setting behind.

 "I would love one!"
 I smiled back at him.

 I had done it!
 We were setting off for Alexandria, and leaving Crete, bathed in its sunset colours of violet.
 The sea was so calm as if the gods had taken everything in hand...
 An excerpt from the book GREECE, The Dance of the Seas

 The book GREECE, The Dance of the Seas is due to be published soon.